Authored By: Dr Tay Chih Kien

 Infographic of how a dental bridge is fitted during a dental bridge procedure.

 A dental bridge is a fixed prosthetic device used in dentistry to replace one or more missing teeth.
-The bridge fills the gap created by missing teeth and is typically anchored to the natural teeth or implants surrounding the empty space.
-These teeth, called abutments, serve as the main support for the bridge, while the replacement teeth, known as pontics, are attached to them.
+It fills the gap caused by missing teeth and is usually anchored to the natural teeth or implants surrounding the empty space.
+These supporting teeth, called abutments, provide stability for the bridge, while the replacement teeth, known as pontics, are attached to them.

-Dental bridges not only restore the aesthetics of a person's smile but also distribute the forces in your bite properly by replacing missing teeth.
-They help to maintain the shape of your face, as well as prevent the remaining teeth from drifting out of position.
-Regular oral hygiene and dental visits are essential to prolong the life of your dental bridge, which can typically last 5 to 15 years or even longer with good care.
+Dental bridges not only improve the appearance of a person's smile but also help distribute biting forces evenly by replacing missing teeth.
+They assist in maintaining the shape of your face and preventing the remaining teeth from shifting out of position.
+Proper oral hygiene and regular dental visits are important to extend the lifespan of your dental bridge, which can typically last between 5 to 15 years or longer with proper care.

 Dental Bridge consultation from $27.25 to $65.40 NETT.
 Book your appointment easily with our friendly staff through WhatsApp.
 We will respond ASAP, latest within 2 business days.